buildkite/capybara-inline-screenshot/README.md

 require 'capybara-inline-screenshot/rspec'
 ```

+## Fallback

+Thanks the wonder of ANSI escape codes if your terminal client doesn't understand what this gem outputs it'll simply ignore it (it'll be like you're just using the standard capybara-screenshot).
+But if it does support it: INLINE IMAGES!

-## Escape code strategies
+## CI-mode

+If the `CI` environment variable is present it will output screenshots in the [Terminal artifact:// format](http://buildkite.github.io/terminal/inline-images/) with the expectation that the images are uploaded as build artifacts and inlined by your CI system.

-If `CI` environment variable is not present it will output screenshots in base64 encoded [iTerm2 image format](http://iterm2.com/images.html), and if `CI` is present it will output in the [Terminal artifact:// format](http://buildkite.github.io/terminal/inline-images/).
+If the `CI` environment variable is not present it will output screenshots in the base64 encoded [iTerm2 image format](http://iterm2.com/images.html) for viewing in a local terminal.

 ## License